bniladridas/testapp-sdk/ISSUES.md

 ## Project Status

 **Current Status**: All core functionality implemented and tested.
 Project is production-ready with:

 - ✅ 100% test pass rate (64 tests passing)
 - ✅ 75.49% code coverage
 - ✅ All preflight checks passing
 - ✅ E2E tests working in CI with PostgreSQL
 - ✅ All feature branches validated
+- ✅ Docker containerization with automated builds and security scanning

 **Next Steps**:

 - Merge validated feature branches into main
 - Prepare for production deployment
 - Consider addressing duplicate code warnings for future maintenance